 value, for example, 120 or 60 seconds, ensuring that the radio goes off-channel more frequently, which improves the chances

 of rogue detection.
-However, the access point will still spend about 50 milliseconds on each channel.
+However, the access point continues to spend about 50 milliseconds on each channel.

 Rogue detection is disabled by default for OfficeExtend access points because these access points, which are deployed in a

-home environment, are likely to detect a large number of rogue devices.
+home environment, are likely to detect many rogue devices.

 Client card implementations might mitigate the effectiveness of ad hoc containment.

-It is possible to classify and report rogue access points through the use of rogue states and user-defined classification
+It is possible to classify and report rogue access points by using rogue states and user-defined classification rules that

-Each controller limits the number of rogue containment to three per radio (or six per radio for access points in the monitor mode).
+limits the number of rogue containments to three per radio (or six per radio for access points in the monitor mode).

 Rogue Location Discovery Protocol (RLDP) detects rogue access points that are configured for open authentication.